gabrielestefono/curso_typescript/docs/handbook/09 - Modules.md

 import π
 ```

-You can mix and match the above syntax into a single import:
+You can mix and match the above syntax into a single `import`:

 ```ts
 // @filename: maths.ts